cbstodd/colinstodd-com-jekyll/_posts/tech/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

 ---
 ## Adjusting Fonts Globally:

+If you're at this section you're probably not happy with the results above 😞.
+What you'll most likely need to do is try different combinations.
+I recommend that you write down what worked and where it worked. e.g. if what we ran above helped with OS X's fonts but messed up some apps then take note of that so you can apply commands to those specific apps (basically debug).
+Im not exaggerating when I say that I spent nearly 8 hours doing this (also searching for answers which is why I'm writing this post).

-If you want to change the smoothing thickness of the fonts globally, you can do so with one of these commands; depending on the number you want:
+Nevertheless, You can change the smoothing thickness of the fonts globally with one of these commands; depending on the number/smoothing intensity you want:

 `1` - **Light** font smoothing
 ```bash